clarissavallotto/Econometric-analysis-of-financial-and-macroeconomic-data/README.md

 The analysis includes:

-* Data merging and cleaning
+* data merging and cleaning;
-* Construction of financial and macroeconomic variables
+* construction of financial and macroeconomic variables;
-* Descriptive statistics
+* descriptive statistics;
-* Data visualization
+* data visualisation;
-* Cross-sectional and panel regressions (OLS and Fixed Effects)
+* cross-sectional and panel regressions (OLS and Fixed Effects);
-* Hausman tests for Fixed vs Random Effects model selection
+* Hausman tests for Fixed vs Random Effects model selection;
-* Time-series analysis (growth rates, ARIMA models, stationarity tests)
+* time-series analysis (growth rates, ARIMA models, stationarity test, seasonal decomposition);
-* Model selection using information criteria (AIC and BIC)
+* model selection using AIC information criterion;
-* Credit exposure aggregation and lending risk analysis
+* credit exposure aggregation and lending risk analysis;
-* Economic interpretation of results
+* economic interpretation of results.

 The project is designed for use in a [**Google Colab**](https://colab.research.google.com/) environment.